Nianyi-GSND-Projects/GSND-5130-GP1/Draft 2/Thesis Draft.typ

 #heading(numbering: none)[Abstract]

-The 2011 video game, _Minecraft_, has successfully started a craze across the globe.
+The 2011 video game, _Minecraft_, has sparked a craze across the globe.
-Due to its nature as a sandbox game, _Minecraft_ is able to offer players extensive creative liberties to build their dream world.
+Due to its nature as a sandbox game, _Minecraft_ offers players extensive creative liberties to build their dream world.
-However, although it's possible to keep playing in a single world, it's a common phenomenon that many players experience rapid fatigue with the worlds they are currently playing, leading to a cyclical behavior of creating new worlds.
+However, a peculiar yet common phenomenon is observed among many _Minecraft_ players:
+A cyclical pattern of fatigue with the worlds they are currently playing, usually within a range of 2 weeks.
-This research aims to find the causes of this phenomenon via qualitative methods.
-A preliminary online survey will be conducted to verify the existence of this phenomenon.
-The survey will examine players' gaming habits and routines, collected data of which will be analyzed to filter out participants exhibiting the described behavior.
-Interviews will then be conducted with consenting players from this subset.
+This phenomenon, colloquially referred to as the "2-week Minecraft phase", remains largely unstudied in academic literature.
+To investigate this occurrence, we conducted a pilot survey among Minecraft players to assess its prevalence.
+Subsequent in-depth interviews were conducted with representative samples to gather more nuanced insights.
-Lastly, the results will be coded and discussed to reveal the crucial causes of the phenomenon.
+The final analysis reveals the distribution and underlying causes of this phenomenon.
+Our study examines the "2-week Minecraft phase" from psychological and social aspects, providing valuable insights for game developers seeking to enhance long-term player engagement and satisfaction.

+*Keywords:* Minecraft, Game psychology, Qualitative research, Cyclical engagement pattern

 #v(1em)
 // #outline()